apostrophecms/docs/docs/reference/module-api/module-overview.md

 Each function included in an extension section takes the function it is extending as the first argument (`_super`, below) in addition to the original arguments.

-If a piece type included the `generate` method in its `extendMethods` section to add a price upon generating placeholder docs, it might look like this:
+The following example updates the `generate` method in the `extendMethods` section to add a placeholder `price` upon creation.

 ```javascript
 // modules/product/index.js